Divy1211/vsc-xs-support/README.md

 ## Release Notes

+### 0.0.2

+Added Missing Constants and in built functions are now highlighted differently from user defined functions

 ### 0.0.1

 Currently, only the functions and features of XS implemented by AoE2DE are supported in auto completion.